-adequacy standard in both cases.
+The power supplies for both 2026 and 2035, as projected by the Regional Portfolio Model under a future high-load path, were examined under two scenarios, one without climate change and one with projected climate change effects.
+Results show that the 2026 power supply meets the Council's adequacy standard in both cases.
 Thus, up through 2026, no additional resources are required to maintain an adequate supply, even under a climate change scenario.
 The same is true in 2035 for the no climate change case.
-However, after applying the climate induced shift in river flows and load, the likelihood of a shortfall in 2035 grows to 15 percent, which is far above the Council's adequacy standard of 5 percent.
+However, after applying the climate induced shift in river flows and load, the likelihood of a shortfall in 2035 grows to 15 percent, which is far above the Council's adequacy standard.
 In this case additional resources would have to be acquired to maintain adequacy.

-The Council's analysis indicates that climate induced changes to river flows and loads will not alter resource acquisition strategies at least until 2026.
+The Council's analysis indicatesthat climate induced changes to river flows and loads will not alter resource acquisition strategies at least until 2026.
 Thus, in the near term, climate change effects do not render the system inadequate and do not require modification to the resource acquisitions identified over the next six years.

-Other potential climate change impacts include increased flooding concerns in fall and winter, reduced salmon migration survival due to lower summer river flows combined with higher water temperatures and increased summer electricity prices.
+Other potential climate impacts include increased flooding concerns in fall and winter, reduced salmon migration survival due to lower streamflows combined with higher water temperatures and increased electricity prices in summer.

 Though the physical effects of climate change remain imperfectly understood, the Council has examined them and recommends that research continue in this area.
-While no immediate actions regarding reservoir operations are indicated, the region should begin to examine and consider alternative reservoir operations that could potentially mitigate for potential future climate change impacts.
+While no immediate actions regarding reservoir operations are indicated by this analysis of the physical impacts of climate change, the region should begin to examine and consider alternative reservoir operations that could potentially mitigate those impacts.